communitiesuk/scrolly-data-story-template/README.md

 A component-based scrollytelling template made with Svelte.

+View the live template article here!

-We have adapted code produced by the ONS for use in DLUHC.
+We have adapted code produced by the ONS for use in MHCLG.

 This is a template which demostrates the main features of scrollytelling articles and can be used as a starting point for your own data stories.

 ## Getting started